Professor-G/MicroLIA/docs/source/Examples.rst

 Optimization
 -----------

 If you know what augmentation procedures are appropriate for your dataset, but don't know what specfic thresholds to use, you can configure the ``Classifier`` class to identify the optimal augmentations parameter to apply to your dataset.
 To enable optimization, set ``optimize`` to ``True``.
+This will always optimize the model learning parameters, including the learning rate, decay, optimizer, loss, activation functions, initializers and batch size).

 MicroLIA supports two optimization options, one is ``opt_aug``, which when set to ``True``, will optimize the augmentation options that have been enabled.
 The class attributes that control the augmentation optimization include:

 -  ``batch_min`` (int): The minimum number of augmentations to perform per image on the positive class, only applicable if opt_aug=True.
 Defaults to 2.